arukarl/offworld-gym/README.md

 Open notebook **[SAC_example.ipynb](SAC_example.ipynb)** in Jupyter server

-After running **Environment** block, there will be debug info message with a link to 3D visualization server
+After running **Environment** block, there will be debug info message with a link to 3D visualization server (when sim env)

+### Tensorboard

+View different logs either in jupyter notebook or in terminal:

+`tensorboard --logdir=logs`

+- 50k steps in simulation with random policy
+- x steps in real environment with random policy
+- x steps in simulation as Buf_1 experiment

 **Enjoy training**[^3]